Noise Levels in Cane Ridge, Antioch, TN | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Cane Ridge

 Average noise levels for Cane Ridge residents, grouped by direction from the center of Cane Ridge.
-Southern Cane Ridge carries the highest population-weighted average; Eastern Cane Ridge carries the lowest.
-Just 3% of residents in Eastern Cane Ridge live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Cane Ridge.
+The highest population-weighted average is in central Cane Ridge; the lowest is in southeastern Cane Ridge, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Cane Ridge